 Materials define how different objects should be rendered by specifying shaders and their properties.
 See the Material manual for more information.

 Components communicate with each other and other systems through message passing.
 Components also respond to a set of predefined messages that alter them or trigger specific actions.
-You send messages to hide graphics, play sounds or nudge physics objects.
+You send messages to hide graphics or nudge physics objects.
 The engine also uses messages to notify components of events, for instance when physics shapes collide.
 The message passing mechanism needs a recipient for each sent message.
 Therefore, everything in the game is uniquely addressed.
 To allow communication between objects, Defold extends Lua with message passing.
 Defold also provides a library of useful functions.

-For instance, the Lua-code required to play an explosion sound from a game object looks like this:
+For instance, the Lua-code required to hide a sprite component on a game object looks like this:

-"#explosion" is the address of the current object’s sound component.
+"#weapon" is the address of the current object’s sprite component.

-"play_sound" is a message that sound components respond to.
+"disable" is a message that sprite components respond to.
 See the Message passing documentation for an in depth explanation of how message passing works.

 With the 3D model component can import Collada mesh, skeleton and animation assets into your game.
 See the Model manual for more information.

 Particles are very useful for creating nice visual effects, particularly in games. you can use them to create fog, smoke, fire, rain or falling leaves.
 Defold contains a powerful particle effects editor that allows you to build and tweak effects while you run them real time in your game.
 The ParticleFX documentation gives you the details on how that works.